keystonejs/keystone/docs/pages/docs/context/overview.md

 ### New context creators

 When using the `context.query`, `context.graphql.run`, and `context.graphql.raw` APIs, access control and session information is passed through to these calls from the `context` object.
-The following functions will create a new `KeystoneContext` object with this behaviour modified.
+The following functions will create a new `Context` object with this behaviour modified.

-`sudo()`: A function which returns a new `KeystoneContext` object with all access control disabled and all filters enabled for subsequent API calls.
+`sudo()`: A function which returns a new `Context` object with all access control disabled and all filters enabled for subsequent API calls.

-`exitSudo()`: A function which returns a new `KeystoneContext` object with all access control re-enabled for subsequent API calls.
+`exitSudo()`: A function which returns a new `Context` object with all access control re-enabled for subsequent API calls.

-`withSession(newSession)`: A function which returns a new `KeystoneContext` object with the `.session` object replaced with `newSession`.
+`withSession(newSession)`: A function which returns a new `Context` object with the `.session` object replaced with `newSession`.

 ### Database access

-The `KeystoneContext` object exposes the underlying database driver directly via `context.prisma`, which is a [Prisma Client](https://www.prisma.io/docs/reference/api-reference/prisma-client-reference) object.
+The `Context` object exposes the underlying database driver directly via `context.prisma`, which is a [Prisma Client](https://www.prisma.io/docs/reference/api-reference/prisma-client-reference) object.

 ### Images API